Giving Birth During the COVID-19 Pandemic

 Who is allowed in the delivery room?

-SW: Right now, hospitals in the area are allowing one support person in a delivery room.
+SW: Right now, hospitals in the area are allowing at least one support person in a delivery room.
 There are studies to support that women do better and have a more positive birthing experience when they have a person with them.
-It is a very difficult situation; I don’t fault hospitals for instituting a no visitor policy because this is an unprecedented time.
-There is so much unknown about the virus, and hospitals are trying to keep patient and hospital staff members safe.
+Please check with your hospital.

 What can pregnant women expect when they go to the hospital to deliver during COVID-19?